kevinslin/seed-tldr/vault/osx.wifi-password.md

 ---
 # wifi-password

-> Get the password of the wifi.
+> Get the password of the Wi-Fi.
 > More information: <https://github.com/rauchg/wifi-password>.

-- Get the password for the wifi you are currently logged onto:
+- Get the password for the Wi-Fi you are currently logged onto:

 `wifi-password`

-- Get the password for the wifi with a specific SSID:
+- Get the password for the Wi-Fi with a specific SSID:

 `wifi-password {{ssid}}`